 -Saskia Pardaans, Senior Advisor on Infrastructure and Water Management at the Embassy of the Kingdom of the Netherlands

--Dr. Robert Nicholls, Professor of Climate Adaptation & Director of the Tyndall Centre for Climate Change Research, University of East Anglia
+-Dr. Robert Nicholls, Professor of Climate Adaptation and Director of the Tyndall Centre for Climate Change Research, University of East Anglia

 -Dr. Cornelia Nauen, President of Mundus maris